-What Size Lift for 35 Inch Tires F150
+What Size Lift for 35-Inch Tires F150

-Fitting 35” tires has many benefits, such as improved aesthetics, increased ground clearance, more surface area contact which equates to better traction both on and off-road, and increased load-carrying capacity.
+Fitting 35” tires has many benefits, such as improved aesthetics, increased ground clearance, and more surface area contact which equates to better traction both on and off-road, and increased load-carrying capacity.
 Being 35” tires, they also have thicker sidewalls which makes them more durable with the added benefit of improved puncture resistance.

 Now that we have that little sales pitch out of the way, let’s look at the lift requirements to make this all possible.

 The main thing with the F150 is the lift.
 Clearing the 35s isn’t that big of a deal, but more the horizontal clearance, UCA clearance, and movement inside the wheel well.

 Your one option is a full 4” suspension upgrade.
 You will also need a new set of wheels with a more negative offset for improved UCA clearance.
 This option is more expensive but will eliminate the need to trim as much.